 As your marriage moves into stage six, be aware that there are several factors that could contribute to an explosion in your couple life.

 For marriages that are not strong, stage six could be a time when one of you says, “Is this all there is?
 I’ve got twenty more good years left, and I want to feel sexual happiness again!”

 Many points to stage six.
 In stage six, a feeling of “missing out” may occur.
 This period of crisis can last for a couple of years.

 Couples may explode, thinking that something better awaits them via dating platforms.
 Or the stress of caring for aging parents may put your relationship asunder.

 With children out of the house, you only have yourselves, it seems, to focus on.
 That may contribute to some marital dissatisfaction.
 All the changes in marriage over a while might be taking their toll.

 Tread carefully through stage six.
 If you are sensing discord, it may be worth visiting a marriage counselor who can help you remember all the things you love about your partner and about being married.

 You two have a long history together.
 In stage six, you can honor that and be grateful towards each other.

-If you are looking forward to reviving your relationship, advice from experts can help you get started.
+If you are looking forward to reviving your relationship, some advice can help you get started.
+Watch this video: